nasadov/carbon-aware-orchestrator/README.md

 ### Silly algorithm

 This is just for testing purposes.
-It comes with two implementation (golang and python) but only the golang one is maintained.
+It comes with two implementation (golang and python).
-Silly algorithm can be launched in two different modes:
-* `modulo`: scores are assigned based on nodes alphabetical order.
-Microservices are ordered LIFO and grouped according to the value of the modulo passed on the command line.
-* `config`: scores are assigned according to the configuration set at the beginning of the `silly.go` file.
-No microservice order is given.

 The client (`.pkg/silly/client-go`) sends the following cluster status:
 * Infrastructure
-   * 3 Regions
+   * 2 Regions
-      * 3 Nodes
+      * 2 Nodes
-   * 3 Links
 * Workload
+   * 4 Microservices:
+      * one RUNNING
+      * one TO_SCHEDULE
-   * 3 Microservices
+      * one PENDING
-   * 3 DataFlows
+      * one TO_DEPLOY
-   * 3 Placements (one for each Microservice)
-      * 3 Nodes Selected (one for each microservice)

 and expects back:
-* 3 Placements (one for each Microservice)
+* Placements
+   * one for microservice in status TO_DEPLOY
-   * 9 Scores (one for each node that are 3 for each region)
+      * scores for this microservice for each node

-### TradeoffBoard algorithm (not in feature/reschedule)

-[TradeoffBoard algorithm](https://github.com/stfbk/CryptoAC/tree/CryptoAC_Demo_FogAtlas) is able to place the microservices of a cloud-native application according to the imposed requirements in terms of security and resource availability.
-Also in this case we have a client written in go (only for testing purposes) and a server (written in Python) that implements the algorithm.

-### CostMinimization algorithm (not yet released)

-CostMinimization algorithm is able to place the microservices of a cloud-native application on a multi-region k8s cluster minimizing the resource cost while satisfying the resource requested by the microservices (e.g. cpu, memory, latency, bandwidth).
-Currently, it works on a two region cluster (e.g. Private and Public region) where the Private region is assumed to be no cost and the Public region has a simplified cost model where only the `resource allocation` is considered (i.e. a unit of cost for each VM allocated) but not the `resource usage` (e.g. bandwidth usage).

 ## Code generation